prashantpathak-dev/prashantpathak-dev/README.md

 Hello, I'm Prashant! 👋

-My passion lies in extracting valuable insights from data, tackling intricate problems, and making informed decisions based on data-driven analysis.
+I'm passionate about extracting insights from data, untangling intricate problems, and driving decisions backed by data-driven analysis.

 Skills and Tools
 - Programming: Python